CAMPING OR COMMUTER

 We awaken at first light, hot water and coffee are prepared, and we meditate.
 Then breakfast, and lunch are put out, and everyone eats and packs up lunch.
 Daily activities include sitting, walking, and hiking meditation, meditation instructions, and support including individual and small group practice discussions.
 After dinner there is evening meditation, followed by a dharma talk around the campfire, and then bedtime or optional practice when it gets dark.

 Every effort is made to support a deep and fruitful retreat, and noble silence is a valuable part of the process.
 With exceptions for dharma talks and other modes of support, and the special discussions and exercises the first week, we will be in silence.

 The cost of the retreat is set as low as possible and only covers expenses: renting the center, food, cooks, insurance, and staff travel.
 The teachers and manager are not paid, and are supported with dana.

-It is our intention that cost not be an impediment to practice, and scholarships (up to $350 for the first week and $250 for the second week, or $475 for both weeks) are available for shared rooms or camping.
+It is our intention that cost not be an impediment to practice, and scholarships are available.
 If you cannot afford to attend without a fee reduction, you can ask for a scholarship on the registration web site, and then just pay the remaining amount.